 Hello everyone.
-I love the musical Les Miserables, as well as many others.
-I have an especially soft spot for the show's original 1987 orchestration, so thought I'd try recreating it!
+This is my tribute to the musical Les Miserables, which I've been a fan of since age 6.
+I've since known and loved many other musicals but Les Mis holds a special place.
+I have an especially soft spot for the show's original orchestration, so thought I'd try recreating it!

 These tracks are not for commercial use.
 They are for private individual home listening.

 All Les Miserables tracks feature orchestrations by John Cameron, to music by Claude Michel-Schonberg; Evita tracks feature orchestrations by Andrew Lloyd Webber and Hershey Kay--all as interpreted by me.

 As for me?
 Hey, this isn't about me, it's about the music!!!
 XD